The BIG IDEA

 Allow the group to respond.

 Allow everyone who’s willing to talk about how and when that happened for each of them or where they are in the process of receiving Jesus’ forgiveness.
-Make sure they know that the “Leader” of your life is whoever you have given the right to be in control of your life.
-Whoever has the final say in what is right or wrong for your life, and what you do with your life.
+Make sure they know that the “Leader” of your life is whomever you have given the right to be in control of your life, whoever has the final say in what is right or wrong for your life, and what you do with your life.
+Some in your group may not have asked Jesus to be their forgiver and leader.
+Affirm where they are in their journey with God, just like you would do for those that have asked Jesus for forgiveness.

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.